juanburgos/100-days-of-code/log.md

 Today was a Version Control & Git on the Command Line (Local and Remote) kind of Sunday.
 Creating Gitignore files and making sense of what to put there.
 Cloning, forking, push & pull requests. 🤯

+### Day48  #100DaysOfCode

+Entering the world of APIs & JSON files.
+That.

+### Day49  #100DaysOfCode

+Was able to get ticker data from Bitcoin Average.
+Getting more comfortable working with APIs.
+Still, feel like my head is going to explode.🤯 Who's down for an ice cold draft to cool down? 🍻 Are APIs best paired with IPAs?
+Hmm...🤔

+### Day  #100DaysOfCode
+### Day  #100DaysOfCode
+### Day  #100DaysOfCode
 ### Day  #100DaysOfCode
 ### Day  #100DaysOfCode